Mepheiru/swordfish/README.md

 MIT

 ## Contributing
 Feel free to contribute.
 Any help is welcome!
 Our goal is to create a useful tool for all to use.
-This is my first thing I've made in C that's actually public (help is greatly appreciated).
+This is my first thing I've made in C that's actually public (help is greatly appreciated!).

 Follow all standard etiquette when working with others, yada yada blah blah blah.